GT-ARC/opaca-bpmn/README.md

 * Main Contributors: Cedric Braun
 * Further contributions by: Anastasiia Zubenko, Tobias Küster

-The BPMN-Editor and Interpreter are based on [bpmn-js](https://github.com/bpmn-io/bpmn-js) and the [bpmn-js Token Simulation](https://github.com/bpmn-io/bpmn-js-token-simulation).
+The BPMN-Editor and Interpreter are based on [bpmn-js](https://github.com/bpmn-io/bpmn-js) and the [bpmn-js-token-simulation](https://github.com/bpmn-io/bpmn-js-token-simulation).
 The LLM-based process generation is based on [ProMoAI](https://github.com/humam-kourani/ProMoAI/).

 This (https://github.com/gt-arc/opaca-bpmn/) is the public repository of the OPACA BPMN Editor and Interpreter project.
 Feel free to create issues if you have any suggestions, or improve things yourself with a fork and pull request.
 The main development work still happens in the internal/private repository at https://gitlab.dai-labor.de, including most (internal) tickets, development branches, merge requests, build pipelines, etc.